zanarmstrong/sfpc/_posts/2014-10-08-Day 6: A Few Thoughts.md

 ---
 layout: post
-title: Day 6: Many Thoughts
+title: Day 6: A Few Thoughts
 ---

 ##### There Really Is Stuff Between Javascript and Binary!